 In the Materials Phase, you can apply materials from the library to surfaces, objects and library items in your design.

-The features in this phase only work in the 3D view.
-While you can still view your design in 2D, you will only be able to apply materials in 3D.
+NOTE: Materials can only be applied in 3D.
 You must select the surface before you can apply a material to it.

 The Materials Library Tab is located on the left side of the Viewport.
 Single-click the left mouse button to expand the library.
 When you enter the Materials Phase the Materials Library will automatically open.